Introduction

 Moving Around

-The best way to explore Corte’s historic centre is on foot, as the old town is filled with steep alleys, charming squares, and panoramic viewpoints that are best enjoyed without a car.
+The best way to explore Corte’s historic center is on foot, as the old town is filled with steep alleys, charming squares, and panoramic viewpoints that are best enjoyed without a car.

 However, to explore the surrounding valleys, forests, and hiking trails, we recommend having a rental car.

 Parking in Corte can be tricky, especially during peak season.
-The best option is Parking Tuffelli near the citadel with 240 places.
+The best option is Parking Tuffelli near the citadel, with 240 parking spaces.

 When to Visit